To do this in Sailing, you need to have the experience to prioritise what you should be working on.

 When you are planning a season or leading up to a championship, you must prioritise and set realistic goals and work gradually but inexorably towards them.

-The important thing here is staying on track, not panic if you are not progressing as quickly as you had hoped, and not making drastic changes.
+The important thing here is staying on track, not panicking if you are not progressing as quickly as you had hoped, and not making drastic changes.

 Make a list of your weaknesses and prioritise those, that when mastered, will give you the greatest gains.
 These may be the things you enjoy doing the least but will see your greatest overall improvement.

-Another habit to develop is arriving for the days sailing early so your boat preparation is perfect, you can relax and get your head into sailing mode, observe and plan for the day’s weather and then being the first boat out on the course.
+Another habit to develop is arriving for the day’s sailing early so your boat preparation is perfect, you can relax and get your head into sailing mode, observe and plan for the day’s weather and then be the first boat out on the course.

 #sailingtowin #sailtowin #sailingcoach #sailing #sailboatrace #yachtrace